 Whilst waiting for our slot, we noticed more and more people arriving for one of the concerts, which was due to start shortly.

 By shear chance we decided to go to the box office and check if there were any tickets still available for the next performance (and which exorbitant sum they might be).
 And we were in for a surprise.
 Tickets were still available and actually at a rather decent price of 12 – 15 Euros.
 OK, there weren’t two seats next to each other any more, but that’s ok.

 So all of a sudden we had the chance to not only see the viewing platform, but to actually see the concert hall itself and experience the acoustic everyone’s been talking about.

-For the first few months after opening the Elbphilharmonie was running a series of concerts called ‘Konzerte für Hamburg’ (concerts for Hamburg), one hour long concerts hosted by the resident orchestra ‘NDR Elbphilharmonie Orchester’ at reasonable prices, so that everyone could enjoy and experience the new concert hall.
+For the first few months after opening the Elbphilharmonie was running a series of concerts called ‘Konzerte für Hamburg’ (concerts for Hamburg).
+One hour long concerts hosted by the resident orchestra ‘NDR Elbphilharmonie Orchester’ at reasonable prices, so that everyone could visit the Elbphilharmonie.
+To enjoy and experience the new concert hall.
 And as a matter of fact, the one we went to was the very first of those concerts.
 Now you see what I mean by ‘right time, right place’.